andyfitzsuse/andyfitz.github.io/guide.md

  "*I’ve learned and you should know* …"

 If this context is absent, I am assuming you have the same level of excitement for detail that I do and am missing the mark.
 Cutting me off and saying “I don’t care” or “another time” is absolutely fine and even preferred.
 I’ve never been offended by someone wanting to simplify communication.
 It doesn't hurt my feelings or change my perception of you.
 If anything I appreciate knowing when you don’t need more information and that the task at hand is obvious.
 By contrast, only geeking out and not resolving outstanding work can be a problem for us both.
 If we’re working together, we don’t have an academic relationship.
 I trust those I work with to accept information given to them with the relevance they need to perform their role.

 #### Attention isn’t praise, praise is praise
 Most relevant for anyone reporting to me.
 I focus on problems and opportunities more than the areas I trust and know are well-run.
-It becomes clear over time that I delight in recognizing and rewarding <acronym data-title="Business As Usual">BAU</acronym> just as much as I do milestones &mdash; shining a light on contributions in all areas.
+It becomes clear over time that I delight in recognizing and rewarding excellence in<acronym data-title="Business As Usual">BAU</acronym>  as much as I do novel milestones.

-In the short-term, avoid misjudging my focus for recognition or favouritism.
+In the short-term, avoid misjudging my focus for favouritism.
 I could be spending more hours with your peers than you if they have more areas of improvement.
 I could also be spending more hours with a talent because I’m investing where there’s more existing skill for an immediate objective.
 What I appear to be focussing on isn’t a metric of your impact and I make sure everyone knows that.

 #### Vocabulary